chromestone/OriginalBirds/CONTRIBUTING.md

 * Open a new GitHub pull request with the patch.

 * Ensure the pull request description clearly describes the problem and solution.

-Include the relevant issue number.
+  * Include the relevant issue number.
+  * Don't forget to test your modified extension!
+  * Make sure you're passing CodeQL and ESLint.
+  * Include your Twitter handle in the comments.

+* If you fix a bug, then we'll add you to our [contributors list](https://chromestone.github.io/OriginalBirds/contributors.html)!

 ### Did you fix whitespace, format code, or make a purely cosmetic patch?

 * Cosmetic changes to popup.html are welcome and encouraged.
+(Try to stay within using JQuery UI but we'll make exceptions for sleek designs.)

 * Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of Original Birds will generally not be accepted.